 If you are or were a smoker, a lung cancer screening could save your life.

-Lung cancer is the most frequently diagnosed cancer in Delaware.
-Smoking is the number-one risk factor for lung cancer—in the United States, cigarette smoking is linked to about 90 percent of lung cancers.
+Lung cancer is the most frequently diagnosed cancer in the U.S. and Delaware.
+Smoking is the number-one risk factor for lung cancer—in the United States, cigarette smoking is linked to an estimated 85 to 90 percent of lung cancers.

 Until now, there was no way to detect lung cancer until it was in late stages.
 A screening called a low-dose CT scan has been approved to help detect lung cancer at an early stage when it’s most treatable.
 Studies have shown that this form of screening can reduce the risk of dying of lung cancer by 20 percent.